Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector: Electroluminescence Mechanism

 Quantitatively, the formation of Xe$_2^*$ involves Ar$_2^{*3}\Sigma$ forming Xe$^*$ with a rate of $k_1 n_{Xe}$, followed by the long-lived intermediate state forming Xe$_2^*$ with a rate of $k_2n_{Xe}$.
-Here, we have assumed that the energy transfer rates are proportional to the number density of Xe in the gas phase, $n_{Xe}$.
+Here, we have assumed that the energy transfer rates are proportional to the number density of Xe in the gas phase, $n_{Xe}$, which will be validated with our experimental observations later in this section.
 Since this is a two-step exponential process, the time profile can be described as the convolution of two exponentials with time constants $\tau_A$ and $\tau_B$, which is generically of the form and gives rise to the observed rounded second hump structure.

 With these assumptions, the shapes of the S2 waveforms can be calculated as follows.
-Excitation collisions from electrons create some number of Ar$_2^{*1}\Sigma$ singlets, $N_{Ar}p_{S}$, where $N_{Ar}$ represents the total number of Ar excimers, and $p_S$ is the percentage of singlet excimers, so the number of triplets becomes $N_{Ar}(1-p_S)$.
+Excitation collisions from electrons create some number of Ar$_2^{*1}\Sigma$ singlets, $N_{Ar}p_{S}$, where $N_{Ar}$ represents the total number of Ar excimers, and $p_S$ is the proportion of singlet excimers, so the number of triplets becomes $N_{Ar}(1-p_S)$.
 From here, the time profile of Ar$_2^*$ de-excitation is then where the rate constant $k_1$ is defined~\footnote{For a given relative velocity between two atoms ($\vec{v}$) and interaction cross section ($\sigma(\vec{v})$), $k = n_{Xe} \sigma(\vec{v})|\vec{v}|$.} in Fig.~\ref{fig:arxe_scintillation_gas}. $\tau_1$ and $\tau_2$ are the time constants for the singlet and triplet decay in pure argon.
 Note that the rate of triplet de-excitation is shortened by the rate at which Ar$_2^{*3}\Sigma$ forms Xe$^*$.
-This describes the narrowing of $P_{Ar}(t)$ in Fig.~\ref{fig:ch0_sipm_avgwf_fit}.
+This describes the narrowing of $P_{Ar}(t)$ in Fig.~\ref{fig:ch0_sipm_avgwf_fit} (bottom).

 After Xe$^*$ or ArXe$^*$ is formed, it can either decay into a 147~nm photon, or form Xe$_2^*$, with a corresponding rate of $1/\tau_3$ and $k_2n_{Xe}$, respectively.
 These two competing processes in the second step cause the emission of 147~nm light and the formation of Xe$_2^*$ to share the same time profile with a combined decay rate of $k_2n_{Xe}+1/\tau_3$.
 In our experiment, this time profile can be measured with the second hump in the top windowed SiPM waveform, which follows the general prescription of Eq.~\ref{eq:twoexp}.
 This time profile for Xe$_2^*$ is modeled as